 Parents may be in the dark about students' mental health reality Parents surveyed were 2 times more likely to report their child (or their child's roommate/friend) did not experience a behavioral or mental health concern in the past year, compared to what student respondents self-reported.

-For every 10 students who reported seeking help in the last year, only 8 parents reported they knew their child had sought help.
+For every 10 students who reported seeking help only 8 parents reported they knew their child had sought help.